Recent Automotive Recalls

 If you are still experiencing car problems after addressing the recall and receiving all recommended repairs, find out if your car is a lemon or defective vehicle.
-You may be entitled to protection under the California Lemon Law (Civ.
-Code, § 1793.22), and California Lemon Lawyers, APC may be able to help you get a refund or a new car.

 If your car is constantly in the shop, it’s time to give us a call at (818) 960-1945 or schedule a free consultation online.
 We can help you get on the road again!